Skip to Content

 Lake Louise

 Lake Louise is a super famous place in the Canadian Rockies, and although it’s a small mountain village, there are lots of cool things to do here besides just visiting the well-known lake.
-It’s one of our favorite places in the entire country, and there are so many pristine wilderness spots to explore – plus it’s a great ski destination during the winter!
-Lake Louise is only 31.8 km (19.8 miles) from Yoho National Park, so it’s just a 30-minute drive away.
+It’s one of our favorite places in the entire country, and there are so many pristine wilderness spots to explore.

 Golden

 Located 57.7 km (35.8 miles) from Yoho National Park, Golden is an amazing, severely underrated small town with a ton of awesome attractions, from walking across the new Golden Skybridge to whitewater rafting on the Kicking Horse River.
-Golden is actually surrounded by six national parks, so it’s an awesome base for exploring the Canadian Rockies, and we’re actually pretty taken with its old-world downtown area, too.

 Banff

 Banff is an hour’s drive from Yoho National Park, and you probably don’t need us to tell you that it’s one of the most famous places in the Canadian Rockies.
-We’ve been there dozens (if not hundreds) of times and we’re yet to get bored of it!
+We’ve been there dozens (if not hundreds) of times, and we’re yet to get bored of it!
 You can stay in Banff all year round and since it’s 86.7 km (53.8 miles) from Yoho, you can easily take a day trip to explore the park.

 Canmore